 Alongside the rapid development and implementation of newly-fostered ideas, which serve to educate and inform a willing industry populace, technology has offered a template with which we can communicate our desires, strategies, and results so as to generate a loftier goal for all.

 In a nutshell, that sentence is why.
 And, be honest.
 You’ve seen (or written) something like it in your company strategy sessions.
 Saying something in long statements, with big words, designed to make you sound “smart”, helps no one.
 It’s not smart.
 Here’s that same sentence, brought down to Earth:

 We all have great ideas, and technology has made sharing them with others so much easier.
 Our industry is better due to your contribution.

 Which was easier to understand?

-If your writing is too complex, it’s as if you are wasting half (or more) of your mailings.
-I’d encourage you to learn about and embrace reading level calculators, then go forth and compose!
+If your writing is too complex, it’s the same as wasting half (or more) of your mailings.
+The same goes for visits to your website.
+Continue your learning journey and embrace reading level calculators.
+Now, go forth and compose!

 For reference, this post has a Flesch Reading Ease (higher is better and 60+ is ideal) of 71.6.
 It’s written at an average grade level of 7.
 That means 11-13 year olds can understand it.
 And so can your members.